exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 ### Using Exasol Nano

 [Exasol Nano](https://hub.docker.com/r/exasol/nano) is a lightweight single-node Exasol runtime for JDBC-focused integration tests.
-Use
-`ExasolNanoContainer` when you only need the SQL endpoint and want a smaller container than the full `exasol/docker-db` image.
+It usually starts up within 10 seconds.
+Use `ExasolNanoContainer` when you only need the SQL endpoint and want a smaller container than the full `exasol/docker-db` image.

 ```java
 import com.exasol.containers.nano.ExasolNanoContainer;